 Later, the Bologna Chartreuse friars began to bake it, and it was named after them.
 Other scholars believe the origin of his name is due to “special bread” (pan spzièl ) in Bologna dialect.

-After careful historic researches, in the summer of 2003, Bologna delegation of Academy of Italian Cuisine deposit at Bologna Chamber of Commerce, Industry, and Agriculture, the official recipe of Certosino.
+After careful historic researches, in the summer of 2003, Bologna delegation of Academy of Italian Cuisine deposited at Bologna Chamber of Commerce, Industry and Agriculture, the official recipe of Certosino.

 This one, nevertheless, is not the canonic recipe but my mum’s, since that, like in all families, there is always the addition of little personal touches.